There are few things in life that make me more excited than keyword research.

 I didn’t even get to type in “organizer” before Amazon started guessing what I may be searching for.
 And low and behold, “organizer” was the very first set of suggestions.
 That’s good to know, because it looks like my product name is correct.
 And best part?
 Down below that is a list of other suggested search terms.
 Those are things that people are searching for on Amazon, so it’s a great place to mine some more keywords for my list.

-If any of the search terms suggested are relevant to my product, then I add them to my list.
+If any of the search terms suggested are relevant to my product, than I add them to my list.
 I already had “dividers” listed from my brainstorming session, so I don’t add that again.
 “Pulls” are not relevant, because my product isn’t a drawer pull.
 However, “boxes,” “tray,” “box” and “inserts” are all features of – or other ways to describe – my product.
 Those words go on my spreadsheet.

 Now I just start typing the next word.
 I know “bamboo drawer organizer” is good, so I just start adding “organizer” in my search bar.
 I only have to type the letter “o” and Amazon already gives me a new list of suggestions that go along with my main keyword phrase.
 Here’s what pops up: